MaxKruse/go-lmstudio-website/README.md

 ## Tips

 To re-generate the openapi spec, run `swag init --dir .\cmd\server\` in the root directory.

+**This is important as the files provided in this repo are not being updated and only contain contact information.**